DinkeyKing/Improved-KCC/README.md

 ### Improvements
 - Walls can now cancel out to ceiling, similar to how they can cancel out to floor.
 - Floor snap safe margin can be set seperately from the safe margin used for slide collisions.
+- The character also detects collisions that are exclusively the result of motion from other bodies.

 ### New features
 - Step/stair climbing with adjustable maximum step height.
 Surface normals can also be used to allow the character to climb over a range of low obstacles.